Custom LLM Providers

 cmdop provider default # back to the cmdop default providerWhat about model aliases (@code, @balanced)?

-Model aliases (@code, @balanced, @smart) are resolved by the cmdop model router.
+Model aliases (@code, @balanced, @smart) are resolved server-side by the cmdop model gateway on the default path.
 When a custom provider is active, CMDOP automatically substitutes these aliases with the provider’s default model (e.g., @code → glm-5).

 In the chat UI, the model selector is replaced by a provider badge showing the active provider and actual model: